C0nw0nk/Garrys-Mod-Fake-Players/README.md

 Specify your own bot names.

 Steal legit player names and use them for bot names.
+(Default : TRUE)

+Set Max number on names to steal / save.
+(Default : FALSE)

 Filter out words phrases etc from names we steal and name our bots with to prevent advertising etc.